katydecorah/instagram-rss-action/README.md

 # 🧇 Insta brunch

-Generate an RSS feed from a list of public Instagram accounts.
+A GitHub action that generates an RSS feed from a list of public Instagram accounts.